Skip to content

 • Skill output must leave runs/ records explaining what was read, what changed, and why review is needed.

-• The pack's status, trust, and grounding remain determined by pack metadata and review results.
+• The pack's status, trust, grounding, profile, and runtime.mode remain determined by pack metadata and review results.